Karamhira/Karamhira/README.md

 I'm a **third-year Computer Science student** at **McMaster University** and an aspiring **Software Engineer**.
 I have a passion for technology and software development, and I'm always eager to learn and explore new ideas.

-In my free time, I enjoy going to the gym, biking through scenic trails, and running to clear my mind and stay active.

 ---

 ### 🛠 Languages and Tools: